-In a blog post last year, I introduced my Arranging Addends puzzle.
-Take a look at the websketch below, built with Web Sketchpad.
-The goal of the puzzle is to arrange the circles and the six numbers (1, 2, 4, 8, 16, and 32) so that three conditions are met simultaneously: The sum of the numbers in the green circle is 21, the sum of the numbers in the blue circle is 26, and the sum of the numbers in the red circle is 14.
+Take a look at the puzzle below (and here), built with Web Sketchpad.
+Your goal is to arrange the circles and as many of the five numbers that sit below them as needed to meet three conditions simultaneously: The sum of the numbers in the green circle is 12, the sum of the numbers in the blue circle is 27, and the sum of the numbers in the red circle is 29.
 The numbers can be dragged into the circles, and the circles can be moved as well.
 Dragging the point that sits on the circumference of each circle changes the circle’s size.

-Students quickly discover that the puzzle isn’t quite as straightforward as it looks.
-The numbers 1, 4, and 16 are needed to make a sum of 21, but the 16 is also needed to make a sum of 26 (2 + 8 + 16).
-How can the 16 be in both circles at once?
-The key insight is to realize that circles can overlap each other so that a number can reside in more than one circle.
+Students quickly discover that the puzzle isn’t as straightforward as it looks.
+The numbers 4 and 8 are needed to make a sum of 12, but they are also needed to make a sum of 29 (1 + 4 + 8 + 16).
+How can the 4 and 8 be in both circles at once?
+The key insight—one that students discover on their own— is to overlap circles so that a number can reside in more than one circle.

-Below is a twist on the Arranging Addends puzzles that I’m presenting here for the first time.
+Below (and here) is a twist on Arranging Addends.
 Now, rather than using addends that are powers of 2, the addends are powers of 3, and there are two of each addend.
-Try solving some puzzles using this new set of addends.
 Unlike the original collection of addends where there was just one solution to each puzzle, the powers of 3 often yield multiple solutions.

-And below, to continue the theme, is yet one more version of the puzzle, this time with powers of 5.
+And below (and here) is yet one more version of the puzzle, this time with powers of 5.

 After you’ve solved some puzzles using the powers of 5, press the arrow in the lower-right corner of the sketch to move to a second model.
 Notice that in addition to the circles and the addends, this model contains boxes for you to input your answers as a code.
 How does the code work?
 Well, as a hint, notice that the 25’s sit above one column of boxes, the 5’s sits above another column, and the 1’s above the remaining column of boxes.

-Even if your students have never been exposed to working in different bases, they can still understand how these boxes can be used for record keeping.
+Even if your students have never been exposed to working in different bases, they can still quickly understand how to use these boxes for record keeping.
 For example, if the green sum is 60, we can spare ourselves the trouble of saying that we need two 25’s, two 5’s, and zero 1’s and simply write “220” (which happens to be 60 in base 5).

-My colleague Scott notes that these codes can help students devise a strategy for putting the addends into the circles.
+These codes can help students devise a strategy for placing the addends into the circles.
 For example, suppose we’re given a puzzle where the green sum is 80, the blue sum is 26, and the red sum is 96.
 First, we write these numbers in code:

 A student might then reason as follows to determine how to arrange the circles and addends: